Cystic fibrosis mainly affects younger children. People with cystic fibrosis can still lead an active life when the condition is properly managed.

 Contents of this article:

 Here are some key points about cystic fibrosis.
-More detail and supporting information is in the main article.
+More detail is in the main article.

-- It leads to the production of mucus that is much thicker and more sticky than usual.
+- Cystic fibrosis (CF) involves the production of mucus that is much thicker and more sticky than usual.

-- All newborn babies in the US are screened for cystic fibrosis.
+- All newborns in the U.S. are screened for CF.

-- Problems caused by cystic fibrosis can be lessened through good nutrition and by taking steps to thin mucus and improve mucus expectoration.
+- There is no cure, but good nutrition and taking steps to thin mucus and improve mucus expectoration can help.

 What is cystic fibrosis?

-Cystic fibrosis is a genetic disease that primarily affects the lungs and digestive system, although it can also result in sterility in men, and is associated with co-morbidities such as liver disease and diabetes.11
+CF is a genetic disease that mainly affects the lungs and digestive system, but it can result in fatal complications such as liver disease and diabetes.

-The defective gene responsible for cystic fibrosis leads to the creation of thicker, stickier mucus than is usual.
-This mucus is difficult to cough out of the lungs, which can hamper breathing and lead to severe lung infections.
+The defective gene responsible for CF leads to the creation of thicker, stickier mucus than is usual.
+This mucus is difficult to cough out of the lungs.
+This can make breathing difficult and lead to severe lung infections.

-Cystic fibrosis is a serious condition, with potentially life threatening consequences.
-The most common cause of death in people with CF is respiratory failure.2
+CF is serious, with potentially life-threatening consequences.
+The most common cause of death in people with CF is respiratory failure.

-The defective gene codes for production of a protein that controls the flow of salt and water outside the organs, including the lungs and the pancreas.
-In cystic fibrosis, the balance of salt is disturbed, leading to too little salt and water outside of the cells, resulting in the production of thicker mucus than normal.
+The defective gene contains codes for producing a protein that controls the flow of salt and water outside of the organs, including the lungs and the pancreas.

-People with only one copy of the defective gene are called carriers, but they do not suffer from the condition or its symptoms.
-In order for an individual to have the disease, both of their parents must be carriers.
+People with only one copy of the defective gene are called carriers.
+They do not have the condition or its symptoms.
+To have the disease, both parents must be carriers.

 If two carriers have a child, there is a:

-- 50% (1 in 2) chance the child will be a carrier but will not have CF
+- 50 percent, or 1 in 2, chance the child will be a carrier but will not have CF

-- 25% (1 in 4) chance the child will not be a carrier and will not have CF.3
+- 25 percent, or 1 in 4, chance the child will not be a carrier and will not have CF

-Over 10 million Americans carry the cystic fibrosis gene and are unaware.2
+Over 10 million Americans carry the CF gene and are unaware.

 Tests and diagnosis

-All babies in the US are screened for CF by testing a small blood sample or samples.
-This can indicate that a baby might have a health condition and require further investigation.6
+All newborns in the U.S. are screened for CF by testing a small blood sample or samples.
+This can indicate that a baby might have a health condition and require further investigation.

-CF is usually diagnosed by carrying out a sweat test.
+CF is usually diagnosed through a sweat test.
 Sweat is collected and the amount of chloride, a component of salt in the sweat, is measured.
-If a high level of chloride is present then the patient has cystic fibrosis.
+A high level of chloride is an indication of CF.

-Genetic tests can also be carried out by analyzing cells from inside the cheek or a blood sample.
-These tests are mainly used to find out if a person carries the CF gene, but they can also be used to confirm a CF diagnosis if a sweat test result is unclear.
+Genetic tests can also be carried out by analyzing cheek cells or a blood sample.
+These tests are mainly used to find out if a person carries the CF gene, but they can also be used to confirm a CF diagnosis following an unclear sweat test result.

-There are over 1,900 known mutations of the CF gene.
+There are over 1,700 known mutations of the CF gene.
 As a result, most genetic tests for the condition only screen for the most common mutations.
-Three-quarters of people with CF are diagnosed by the age of 2.3

-It is very important for people with CF to get rid of mucus from their lungs.
-The thicker than normal mucus restricts breathing and increases the risk of lung infections.
+It is crucial for people with CF to get rid of mucus from their lungs to allow clear breathing and minimize lung infections.

-Inhaled medication is commonly used as it is effective at reaching the airways.
+Inhaled medication is effective at reaching the airways and commonly used.
 The medication can be given by aerosol or as a metered dose inhaler.
-These medications can thin mucus, kill bacteria and draw more water into the airways.
+These medications can thin mucus, kill bacteria, and mobilize mucus to improve airway clearance.

-Antibiotics are an important part of regular care for people with CF; these can be taken orally, intravenously or inhaled.
+Antibiotics are an important part of regular care.
+These can be taken orally, intravenously, or through inhalation.

 Other drugs, such as ibuprofen and azithromycin, have been found to preserve and improve lung function, and are now considered to be a part of standard therapy for people with CF.

-People with CF can also help reduce their risk of lung infection by taking the following steps:8
+People with CF can also help reduce their risk of lung infection by taking the following steps:

-- Avoid unnecessary contact with people who have colds or other contagious illnesses.
+- avoiding unnecessary contact with people who have colds or other contagious illnesses

 Other forms of treatment

-- Implanted Devices: these can allow long-term access to the bloodstream in order for frequent and regular administration of drugs.
+Implanted devices can allow long-term access to the bloodstream for the frequent and regular administration of drugs.
 They can make management of a chronic condition like CF more efficient and less intrusive.

-- Kalydeco: this is a new form of medication that targets the faulty gene that is the underlying cause of CF. It allows for proper flow of salt and fluids on the surface of the lungs, thinning the thick mucus that people with CF usually have built up in their lungs.
-It is available for children aged 6 and older who have the G551D mutation of CF.9
+CF transmembrane conductance regulator (CFTR) modulators are newer medications that target the faulty CF-causing gene.
+They allow for proper flow of salt and fluids on the surface of the lungs, thinning the thick mucus that people with CF usually have built up in their lungs.

-Good nutrition is very important for people with CF, as they need to maintain a robust defence against an increased risk of lung infection.7 A high-calorie, high-fat diet is essential for normal growth and development in children with CF, and can help adults to maintain optimal health.10
+CF can lead to impaired growth.
+A high-calorie, high-fat diet is essential for normal growth and development in children with CF. It can help adults to maintain optimal health.

 The median predicted age of survival for people with CF is currently in the early 40s.
-Life expectancy is strongly affected by the severity of the disease, age of diagnosis and the type of CF gene mutation the person has.3 With routine therapies and by looking after themselves, most people with CF are able to lead active lives.10
+Life expectancy is strongly affected by the severity of the disease, age of diagnosis, and the type of CF gene mutation.